 Denis Hayes is president of the Bullitt Foundation and chairman of the board of trustees of the American Solar Energy Society.
 He was national coordinator of the first Earth Day in 1970, and he served as the director of the federal Solar Energy Research Institute during the Carter administration.
 Photo by Robert Stone.

-Hayes argues that the biggest bubble - encompassing the entire global economy - is an ecological bubble.
+Hayes argued that the biggest bubble - encompassing the entire global economy - is an ecological bubble.
 We are liquidating the Earth's natural capital and not reflecting this on our books.
-Hayes will propose several sensible policies that, if adopted, could deflate this international bubble before it leads to a catastrophic collapse.
+Hayes proposed several sensible policies that, if adopted, could deflate this international bubble before it leads to a catastrophic collapse.

 Innovations for a Low-Carbon Society

 Dr. Daniel Kammen

 Daniel Kammen is a professor in both the Goldman School of Public Policy and the Energy and Resources Group at the University of California, Berkeley, where he co-directs the Institute of the Environment and serves as the Founding Director of the Renewable and Appropriate Energy Laboratory.

 What will it take to make the transition to a low-carbon society?
 In the aftermath of the Copenhagen Climate summit, it is imperative that ecologically, economically, and socially effective strategies move into widespread use.
 This talk examined both scientific/technical and political/economic opportunities to put this low-carbon economy into practice and into the marketplace of not only ideas, but of business.
 This talk explored what rates of innovation and change can meet ‘Nature’s mandate.’

 The Future of Water: Finding a Path to Sustainability